hodyroff/scs-training/clusterstacks/cluster-stacks.md

 ## Configuration and Customization

-- Clusterstacks can be configured with env variables, [Envsubst](https://github.com/drone/envsubst), is required to expand environment variables specified in CSO
+- Cluster stacks can be configured with env variables, [Envsubst](https://github.com/drone/envsubst), is required to expand environment variables specified in CSO